Kashimpur Central Jail

-Kashimpur Central Jail (কাশিমপুর কেন্দ্রীয় কারাগার), also known as Kashimpur Prison or Kashimpur Jail, is a major high-security correctional facility located at Kashimpur union in the Gazipur district of Bangladesh.
+Kashimpur Central Jail (কাশিমপুর কেন্দ্রীয় কারাগার), also known as Kashimpur Prison or Kashimpur Jail, is a major high-security correctional facility located at Kashimpur Union in the Gazipur District of Bangladesh.
 It is one of the largest and best-known prisons in the country, as well as one of the biggest prisons in Asia.

 It was originally constructed in 2001 as an expansion to Dhaka Central Jail.
 Kashimpur Jail comprises two separate complexes, known as Kashimpur Central Jail-1 and Kashimpur Central Jail-2.
 These complexes are situated adjacent to each other and are often collectively referred to as Kashimpur Central Jail.
 The two complexes house both male and female prisoners.

 Kashimpur Central Jail-1 primarily detains male inmates.
 Although Kashimpur Central Jail-2 is primarily designated for female prisoners, it houses male inmates as well.
-It has condemn cells, where convicts who are awaiting execution are kept.
+It has condemned cells, where convicts who are awaiting execution are kept.
 Both complexes have separate sections for different categories of prisoners, including those awaiting trial, convicted prisoners, and prisoners with special circumstances.
 It also holds foreign prisoners.
 The jail facilitates and executes death sentences by hanging.